vilst3r/dotfiles/README.md

 ### Vim Summary
 - General config to use & source for vim emulators on IDEs
-- Quick edits to build & run cpp & python programs
+- Quick edits to build & run programs
 - Supports FZF(fuzzy searching) & Gutentag (automatic ctag updater) plugins for working on small to medium sized projects.